krishaamer/green-filter-research/research/literature/ai.md

 ### From Concept to Reality {#from-concept-to-reality}

-Since 1950 when Alan Turing published the Turing Test for Machine intelligence (Turing (1950)) and Isaac Asimov proposed the 3 laws of Robotics, AI has come far, turning from a science-fiction concept into an everyday, mainstream reality.
+Since Isaac Asimov proposed the 3 laws of Robotics in 1942 and Alan Turing published the Turing Test for Machine intelligence (Turing (1950)), AI has come far, turning from a science-fiction concept into an everyday, mainstream reality.

 Especially in the last decade, AI-based solutions have become a mainstay in medical research, novel drug development, and patient care (Leite et al. (2021)), notably used for quickly finding potential COVID19 vaccines (Zafar & Ahamed (2022)), self-driving vehicles (passenger cars, delivery robots, drones in the sea and air, etc), and in many other industries, including AI-based assistants, which will be the focus here.
 This chapter will look at AI in general and then focus on AI assistants in particular.

 Turing’s test proposed a game of imitation: can the AI imitate a human so well that the person asking it questions would be deceived, when simultaneously speaking to a real human and a computer AI, without realizing which is a machine.